jsbisht/aws-developer-associate/cloud-formation.md

 `Parent Stack` is the parent of the stack that it immediately creates.
 That is anything that has its own nested stack.

-**NOTE**: You can only use `Outputs` with nested stack.
+> You can only use `Outputs` with nested stack.
 You can directly reference the logical resources created in any of the nested stacks.

 The `Root Stack` can take the `Outputs` from one nested stack (VPCSTACK) and pass it as parameters to another (ADSTACK).